sohe3409/mvc-course-proj/README.md

 ### Login/Register
 To play Game 21 you have to be a registered user.
 When you load the website you will see the startpage, which displays two forms, login and register.
 If you are already a member you can login, otherwise you can make a new user.
 After you are logged in you are redirected to the game startpage which you also can reach from the navbar.

-To play Game 21 you have to be a registered user.
-When you load the website you will see the startpage, which displays two forms, login and register.
-If you are already a member you can login, otherwise you can make a new user.
-After you are logged in you are redirected to the game startpage which you also can reach from the navbar.

 ![test img](https://user-images.githubusercontent.com/71514079/119393584-6eeacb00-bcd1-11eb-8ec3-cd53307ec3c8.png)

 ### Choose dices